daniloefl/circuitSim/README.md

 make circuitPy
 ```

-Then go to the web directory and run the Django test server:
+Then go to the web directory, copy the static libraries to the correct position using collectstatic and run the Django test server:

 ```
 cd web/circuitSimSite
+python manage.py collectstatic
 python manage.py runserver
 ```

+You can now access the Web interface in `localhost:8000`, in your browser.

 # Python interface